tanishkpandey/Clipster/README.md

-# Cliffster - The Chrome Extension for Quick Text Access
+# Clipster - The Chrome Extension for Quick Text Access

 ## Overview
-Cliffster is a Chrome extension designed to simplify the job application process by allowing you to store frequently used text snippets and access them quickly without switching between tabs.
-No more tedious tab-hopping and copying from multiple sources.
-With Cliffster, you can copy and paste stored text with just a few clicks, making your workflow more efficient and focused.
+Clipster is a Chrome extension designed to simplify the job application process by allowing you to store frequently used text snippets and access them quickly without switching between tabs.
+Say goodbye to tedious tab-hopping and copying from multiple sources.
+With Clipster, you can copy and paste stored text with just a few clicks, making your workflow more efficient and focused.

 ## Motivation
-Applying for jobs often means switching between tabs, searching for answers to common questions, and then copying and pasting the text into job applications.
-This process is cumbersome, repetitive, and prone to mistakes.
-That's why I created Cliffster—an extension that stores frequently used text snippets, making job applications easier, faster, and more seamless.
+Applying for jobs often involves switching between tabs, copying information, and pasting it into job applications.
+This process is repetitive and time-consuming.
+I created Clipster to streamline this process by allowing you to store and access frequently used text snippets quickly and efficiently.

 ## Features
 - **Store Text Snippets**: Keep your most-used text snippets in one place.